librenms/librenms/doc/Support/FAQ.md

 ## <a name="faq28"> What does ignore alert tag on device?</a>

-It used to tag a device to not match specific alert rules where `devices.ignore = 1` condition is added is set.
+It used to tag a device to not match specific alert rules where `devices.ignore = 1` condition is is set.

 ## <a name="faq8"> How do I add support for a new OS?</a>